tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 # Sequence Manager

 Sequence Manager is a service that is part of the Observatory Control System (OCS) subsystem of ESW.
+Sequence Manager provides functionality that will be used by the operators and users of the future telescope through user interfaces that will be developed as part of ESW HCMS.
+Sequence Manager provides functionality needed by user interfaces, but does not take actions by itself unless called by the future operator.

 Sequence Manager has the following high-level responsibilities in the ESW.OCS design:

+* Start Sequence Components on different machines setup to host Sequence Components and Sequencers.
+This is called `provisioning`.
+* Start Sequencers as required by a specific Observing Mode/Sequence and initialize each with the correct Script.
 * Manage and track Observatory resources.
-Ensure that the resources needed for a Sequence are available allowing the Sequence to execute.
+Ensure that the resources needed for a Sequence are available allowing parallel Sequences to execute when possible.
-* Start Sequence Components required by a specific Sequence and initialize each with correct Script.
 * Monitor overall Sequence execution and perform cleanup at the conclusion of a Sequence.

-Sequence Manager provides functionality that will be used by the operators and users of the future telescope using user interfaces that will be developed as part of ESW.
-It provides functionality to be used by future user interfaces, but does not take actions by itself unless called.

 The following sections provide details on the Sequence Manager.